learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Introduction

-A one-sample z test is the most basic type of hypothesis test and is performed where the population means and standard deviation are known.
+A one-sample z test is the most basic type of hypothesis test and is performed when the population means and standard deviation are known.
 This makes the analysis very simple.
-The main takeaway from this lesson and accompanied lab is to have an idea around the process of hypothesis testing and understanding test statistics and p-values.
+The main takeaway from this lesson and next lab is to have an idea around the process of hypothesis testing and understanding test statistics and p-values.

 ## Objectives:
 You will be able to: